chirag2308/VirtualAssistant/README.md

 # VirtualAssistant
 Here we make our Alexa alike virtual assitant named as "Octave".

+"Octave" is a virtual assistant that can perform various functions like searching web, greeting, telling jokes and many more just by using the voice command alike-alexa/siri.

 #pre-requirements: pip install speechRecognition
                    pip install wolframalpha
                    pip install wikipedia